owickstrom/wickstrom.tech/src/posts/2024-08-12-a-flexible-minimalist-neovim.md

 ## The Full Configuration

 My config uses a Vimscript entrypoint (`extraConfig` in the Nix code).
-This part is based on my near-immortal config from the good ol' Vim days.
+This part is based on my near-immortal config from the good old Vim days.
 Early on, it calls `vim.loader.enable()` to improve startup time.
 I use Lua scripts for configuring the plugins and related keymap bindings.
 Maybe everything could be Lua, but I haven't gotten that far yet.